Madonna as a gay icon: Selected 21st century forays

 In November 2010, Madonna made a special appearance on The Ellen DeGeneres Show to speak against the bullying of children and teenagers in general, including the bullying of gay teens and related recent suicides.
 In her conversation with DeGeneres, Madonna reiterated how she became close to the gay community when she was a teenager, stating that she felt different in high school and found acceptance and sympathy among gay friends, particularly her dance instructor.
 She also said "In fact, I wouldn't have a career if it weren't for the gay community".
+In early 2023, Madonna similarly recognized, "How could I ever not support them myself?", saying that queer people and POC, helped her when she wasn't famous.

 In June 2011, Madonna urged her fans to support same-sex marriage in New York, posting the following message on her website: "New Yorkers your voices must be heard.
 Tell your state Congressmen to support same sex marriage bill.
 All you need is love".
 The Marriage Equality Act passed one week later, legalizing same-sex marriage in New York.
-The following year, 2013, Madonna asked her audience to "Vote No" on the Minnesota marriage amendment for same-sex couples.
+The following year, 2012, she asked her audience to "Vote No" on the Minnesota marriage amendment for same-sex couples.

 In March 2013, Madonna presented the Vito Russo Award to openly gay journalist Anderson Cooper at the 24th GLAAD Media Awards in New York City.
-Dressed as a Boy Scout, in protest of the Boy Scouts of America's ban on homosexual Scouts and Scout leaders, she gave a speech in which she stated that "things like bigotry, homophobia, hate crimes, bullying and any form of discrimination always seem to be a manifestation of fear of the unknown" and wagered that "if we just took the time to get to know one another, did our own investigation, looked beneath the surface of things, that we would find that we are not so different after all."
-She also said "you cannot use the name of God or religion to justify acts of violence to hurt, to hate, to discriminate." and called to start a revolution, asking the crowd "Are you with me?
+Dressed as a Cub Scout, in protest of the Boy Scouts of America's ban on homosexual Scouts and Scout leaders, she gave a speech in which she stated that "things like bigotry, homophobia, hate crimes, bullying and any form of discrimination always seem to be a manifestation of fear of the unknown" and wagered that "if we just took the time to get to know one another, did our own investigation, looked beneath the surface of things, that we would find that we are not so different after all."
+She also said "you cannot use the name of God or religion to justify acts of violence to hurt, to hate, to discriminate" and called to start a revolution, asking the crowd "Are you with me?
 It's 2013, people.
 We live in America — land of the free and home of the brave?
 That's a question, not a statement."
-That year she joined a Human Rights Campaign's "Love Conquers Hate" to support Russian LGBT community.
-In 2020, she posted on her Instagram story encouraging her fans to sign a petition on anti-LGBTQ legislation.
+In 2020, she encouraged her fans through an Instagram story to sign a petition on anti-LGBTQ legislation.
 In a conversation with Reddit users, she answered several questions, including "If you were a gay man, would you be a top or a bottom?" and she said: "I am a gay man".